nih-cfde/announcements/2022/2022-08-29-announcements.md

 - Integration of genes with Metabolomics and LINCS on a gene page: https://app.nih-cfde.org/chaise/record/#1/CFDE:gene/id=ENSG00000000419

+View the release notes for more information about the workflows and contributors at https://github.com/nih-cfde/update-content-registry/releases/tag/2022.08.

 ## Upcoming Data Submission Deadline for CFDE Portal
 The next data submission deadline for the CFDE Portal will be **Friday, September 16**.
 All groups who would like to update their data must submit and approve it by this deadline.